sjefvanleeuwen/showcase/README.md

 ## Micro services/front ends

 As per business requirements, catering to the stakeholders, the functionality of the system is split up in micro services and micro (modular) front ends.
 This allows the company to more easily rollout parts that make up the system consisting out of features.
-The DevOps teams are specialized in GitOps and rollout each future in the infrastructure as code (IAC) with a `you build, it you run it` mentality.
+The DevOps teams are specialized in GitOps and rollout each future in the infrastructure as code (IAC).

 ## Stack used